Rapptz/gum/docs/api/video/texture.rst

     .. function:: texture(const std::string& filename)
                   void load_file(const std::string& filename)

         Creates a surface through the filename.
-At the moment, the only image types supported are BMP.
+At the moment the file types supported are the ones supported by SDL2_image.
+They are:  ICO(Icon)/CUR(Cursor)/BMP, PNM (PPM/PGM/PBM), XPM, LBM(IFF ILBM), PCX, GIF, JPEG, PNG, TGA, TIFF, and XV.
+Note that TIFF support is disabled by default.
+If ``GUM_IMG_DISABLED`` is defined then only BMP is supported.
+        See |opt| for more information.

         If the image could not be loaded, the error handler is called.
 See |error|.
 If it is loaded, this ends in :func:`is_surface` to return ``true``.